amaraoussama94/Socket_with_c/README.md

 # Socket programing  with c
+This  is  a collection of  server  client code.
+Here we use  socket with some best  practise.
+If you want to use the  code please install make first read the make file and then enjoy .</br>
+ Here some tips to understand our code:</br>
 win_ : file for windows system</br>
 unix_: file for Linux system</br>
+Else it is a cross platform code</br>
 ## Listing network adapters on Windows :
 list of code  :</br>
 win_init.c :Winsock initialization</br>